d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

 decoder_blk(X, state)[0].shape
 ```

 The construction of the whole decoder transformer is identical to the encoder transformer, except for the additional last dense layer to obtain the output confident scores.
-Let us implement the decoder transformer `TransformerDecoder` together.
+Let's implement the decoder transformer `TransformerDecoder` together.
 Besides the regular hyper-parameters such as the `vocab_size` and `embedding_size`, the decoder transformer also needs the encoder transformer's outputs `enc_outputs` and `env_valid_lengh`.

 ```{.python .input  n=18}
 class TransformerDecoder(d2l.Decoder):